SENSAAS/sensaas-flex/README.md

 **1. Virtual Screening**

-This script is suited for performing virtual screenings of sdf files containing several molecules (database mode).
+This script is suited for performing virtual screenings of **SDF files (only)** containing several molecules (database mode).
 For example, if you want to process a sdf file containing several conformers for Target and/or Source.
 A similarity matrix is provided along with a sdf file that contains all aligned Sources.
 The syntax is:

  	meta-sensaas.py molecules-target.sdf molecules-source.sdf